tra38/algorithms-phase4/complexity.md

 - LinkedList#insert_first - O(n).
 This requires inserting an item into the ArrayList, and since inserting is O(n), the LinkedList#insert_first is also O(n) as well.
 - LinkedList#insert_last - O(1)
 - LinkedList#set - O(1)
+- LinkedList#remove_first - O(n).
+This method requires creating a new array to shift everything back one index.
+- LinkedList#remove_last - O(1).
+This only requires deleting the last node in the array and reassigning the tail to the previous node.

 Inserting a value in a LinkedList is faster than inserting a value in an ArrayList since you only need to change two elements (the one before and after the inserted Node) instead of having to change the entire array.